 You spend money on a blogging product or service with the understanding that it should help you make you more money in the future.

-When I first started The Pay At Home Parent, my frugal-self swore to spend as little money as possible.
+When I first started The Pay At Home Parent, my frugal self swore to spend as little money as possible.

 While there is nothing particularly wrong with this frugal mentality, it typically results in slowing down your blog’s progress and income potential.

 In early 2020 I decided to actually invest money (not just my sporadic time) into great resources for blogging.
-So I chose to write and launch an eBook on keyword research (since I have extensive experience working with clients in this area).
+I chose to write and launch an eBook on keyword research (since I have extensive experience working with clients in this area).

-I set out to write my eBook and publish it within 3 weeks.
+I set out to write my eBook and published it within 3 weeks.
 I invested in an editor, technical help setting up an affiliate program, and graphics.
 Overall I spent between $500 and $750 on my book before I even knew if it would bring in a dime.

-That may sound scary to you, and I understand that not all bloggers can invest that much money upfront, but let me tell you; that monetary investment has been paid off within one week of launching my eBook, Get Your Keywords Together: How to Do Keyword Research With Only Free Tools.
+That may sound scary to you, and I understand that not all bloggers can invest that much money upfront, but let me tell you; that monetary investment was paid off within one week of launching my eBook, Get Your Keywords Together: How to Do Keyword Research With Only Free Tools.

 If you’re blogging as a hobby, then perhaps some of these resources are not necessary.
-However, for those who wish to earn money blogging, it goes without saying that you will need to spend money to make money.
+However, for those who wish to earn significant money blogging, it goes without saying that you will need to spend money to make money.

 Can you make money from a blog without first spending money?
 Sure.
 But the income will likely be low/non-existent and the growth rate will be slow.

-Consider some of the following resources for bloggers that when put to good use are sure to grow your income, traffic and overall progress.
+Consider some of the following resources for bloggers that when put to good use are sure to grow your income, traffic, and overall progress.

 The Best Resources for Bloggers

 I’ve asked my blogging friends to share a short review of the one blog resource that has aided his/her blog growth.
-Each blogging essential, course, ebook and tool suggested has its own benefits and use.
+Each blogging essential, course, ebook, and tool suggested has its own benefits and use.
 Be sure to read more on each recommendation that sounds beneficial to your blog.